kmader/tutorials/installation/OpenMined/Windows.markdown

 ![](../resources/images/scene_open_windows.PNG)

-#### Part 4: Make sure SyftServer is properly attached to the FloatTensorShaders file.
+#### Part 4: Make sure SyftServer is properly attached to the Shaders file.

 In the `Hierarchy` pane, click the `Main Camera`.

 ![](../resources/images/main_camera_windows.PNG)

 Then, in the `Inspector` pane (towards the bottom), you should see a `Syft Server (script)` inside of which is a textarea labeled `Shader`.
-The contents of this text area should say `FloatTensorShaders` like pictured below.
+The contents of this text area should say `Shaders` like pictured below.

 ![](../resources/images/CameraInspector.png)